Mujtaba767/ImageGeneration/README.md

 4.  **Run the Script:**
     Execute the notebook to train the model or use the search tool.

-    //This is our Semester Project
+    //This is our Semester Project.

  👥 Contributors
       Mujtaba